-Many people use probiotics to keep their health under control.
-In particular, probiotic supplements, which are composed of beneficial bacteria and microbes, can improve the body's management of carbohydrates.
-In general, there isn't much risk when taking probiotics.
-Even if they don't lower blood sugar levels, probiotics are healthy for general consumption.
+Many people use probiotics to keep their health in check.
+Probiotic supplements, which are composed of beneficial bacteria and microbes, can help the body better manage carbohydrates.
+Generally, there is not much risk when taking probiotics.
+Even if they do not reduce blood sugar levels, they are still beneficial for overall health.

-However, if you have a significantly impaired immune system, probiotics can cause infections.
-A study involving people with type 2 diabetes who took 360 mg of cinnamon extract before breakfast showed a decrease of up to 14% in fasting blood sugar compared to participants who were taking a placebo.
-This three-month study also showed that those who took 360 mg of cinnamon extract saw their hemoglobin A1C decrease by.
+However, those with a weakened immune system should be cautious as probiotics can cause infections.
+A study involving people with type 2 diabetes who took 360 mg of cinnamon extract before breakfast showed a decrease of up to 14% in fasting blood sugar compared to those taking a placebo.
+This three-month study also showed that those who took 360 mg of cinnamon extract saw their hemoglobin A1C decrease by 0.83%.
 To keep the study under control, each participant took the same diabetes medication for all three months.

-If you're interested in taking Ceylon cinnamon supplements, talk to your doctor first about the option that's right for you.
-Aloe vera may be a popular choice for people who suffer from sunburn, but it's also known to help people with diabetes lower their blood sugar.
-Aloe vera is known to interact with different medications, so talk to your doctor to find out if aloe vera is right for you or not.
-In addition, if you take digoxin, the heart medication, you should avoid aloe vera.
+If you are interested in taking Ceylon cinnamon supplements, it is important to speak with your doctor first about the option that is right for you.
+Aloe vera may be a popular choice for sunburn relief, but it is also known to help people with diabetes lower their blood sugar levels.
+Aloe vera can interact with different medications, so it is important to consult your doctor before taking it.
+Additionally, if you take digoxin, a heart medication, you should avoid aloe vera.

 Berberine is one of the most interesting supplements on this list.
 Berberine is not an herb, but is actually a compound that is extracted from the roots and stems of plants such as fellodendron.
-While some supplements on this list, such as probiotics, don't cause any digestive problems, berberine can cause constipation, diarrhea, and other digestive problems.
+While some supplements on this list, such as probiotics, do not cause any digestive problems, berberine can cause constipation, diarrhea, and other digestive issues.
 Therefore, it is essential to talk to your doctor before taking berberine.

-Summary Chromium may improve the action of insulin in the body and lower blood sugar in people with type 2 diabetes and possibly in people with type 1 diabetes, but it does not cure the disease.
-From vitamins to minerals to functional supplements, there's a lot of information about what you should take when you have diabetes and what could help lower blood sugar levels.
-Supplements or juices made from the leaves of this cactus-like plant may help lower fasting blood sugar and A1C in people with prediabetes or type 2 diabetes (.
-While some ingredients may intensify the effects of diabetes medications and cause hypoglycemia (low blood sugar, also called blood glucose), others may have the opposite effect and cause hyperglycemia (high blood sugar levels).
+Probiotic supplements containing more than one species of beneficial bacteria can help lower fasting blood sugar and A1C levels.
+American ginseng has been shown to lower blood sugar after meals by approximately 20% in healthy people and in people with type 2 diabetes.
+Chromium may improve the action of insulin in the body and lower blood sugar in people with type 2 diabetes and possibly in people with type 1 diabetes, but it does not cure the disease.
+Supplements or juices made from the leaves of this cactus-like plant may help lower fasting blood sugar and A1C levels in people with prediabetes or type 2 diabetes.